-Rachel Wallace is a Clinical Teaching Fellow at the Policy Advocacy Clinic.
+Rachel Wallace is a Clinical Supervisor at the Policy Advocacy Clinic.
 She received a master of public policy degree from U.C.
-Berkeley’s Goldman School of Public Policy in May 2020 and completed her undergraduate studies at the University of Notre Dame.
+Berkeley’s Goldman School of Public Policy and completed her undergraduate studies at the University of Notre Dame.
 During graduate school, Wallace was a student in the Policy Advocacy Clinic, where she worked on debt-free justice projects in the southern region of the United States.
+Her work as a Clinical Supervisor primarily includes eliminating fees and fines for young people in the South and researching restitution and cash bail in California.
 Wallace’s policy interests include carceral justice system funding and monetary sanctions, as well as the intersection of re-entry and civic engagement/voting rights.
-Most recently, she completed a landscape analysis on reimagining traditional restitution practices for her master’s thesis.

 Courses During Other Semesters